THIRTY MILLION AT RISK

 THE MISSING FACE

 Neha and her friend Pooja were both seven years old.
 They lived in a remote village of north India.
-Neha’s papa labored long hours in the field but because he owned no land and was heavily in debt due to illness, his meager income could was insufficient to support his family.
+Neha’s papa labored long hours in the field but because he owned no land and was heavily in debt due to illness, his meager income was insufficient to support his family.
 Pooja’s papa had died and her mother was illiterate, ailing and without an income.
 Both girls often went hungry.

 TellAsia Ministries came to know of Neha’s situation and we rescued her into Blue Haven Children’s Home.
 But Pooja was not so fortunate…Read the full story